EliLillyCo/LillyMol/docs/LillyMol.md

 sharded form.
-It also works well with pipelined command processing, where the output from one command is fed to the next command, thereby taking advantage of the multi-core environments that today are uniquitous.
+It also works well with pipelined command processing, where the output from one command is fed to the next command, thereby taking advantage of the multi-core environments that today are ubiquitous.

 Since all LillyMol tools are built on a common code base, tools tend to have common arguments and behaviours.